Hi, I'm Cristina Marie

 For the first time in my life, the real world around me was vivid, colorful and alive.

-For the first time in my life, I was excited to explore and uncover what was around me.
+For the first time in my life, I was excited to explore and uncover what was actually around me.
 There were people of all ages, colors, heights, weights, occupations.
 So many different life stories, all traveling the same streets.

 It felt alive – music, cars, chatter, singing, parks, lights.

 New York City gave us 21 year olds a freedom that I hadn’t felt before.
 The freedom to roam freely and then to catch a subway whenever and wherever.
+It felt like a shell was cracking around me – wings on my back that I didn’t know existed start to appear.

 I wanted to feel this feeling again.